loftusa/onramp/Server-Administration-Notes.md

 ## Software installation via Ansible

 We manage software on the cluster using [ansible](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html).
 Ansible works by running special declarative ansible scripts (which are `.yml` files) to run installation commands on machines.
 Ansible installation scripts try to be *idempotent*, which means that if you run them more then once, they should have the same effect as just running them once.
-Ansible works over ssh, so when you run ansible, it (in parallel) opens ssh into the set of machines you are updating and runs the needed installation commands.
+Ansible works over ssh, so when you run ansible, it (in parallel) opens ssh into the set of machines you are updating and runs the needed installation commands, including installing software packages and copying or editing whatever configuration files are needed.

 We have written a set of ansible scripts to install and update standard software configuration as we use it in the bau lab.
 These scripts are located on the `baunames` machine (which serves as the ansible hub as well as the ldap server for the lab... on David's home network, the `names` machine is set up similarly.)
 On that machine, ansible scripts are located in `/srv/ansible`, and all hosts under the management of ansible are listed on `/etc/hosts/ansible`.

-Since ansible is even used to set up ldap user authentication, it runs using local administrator user accounts.
+Since ansible is even used to set up LDAP user authentication, running ansible itself is done using simpler local administrator user accounts that do not depend on LDAP.
 Specifically, David has a `localdavidbau` user account, and since Arnab is doing system administration, he also has a `localarnab` user account.
-Every new machine that gets set up will have these local accounts; they will allow us to log in to fix the machines (either manually or via ansible) even if LDAP is broken.
-When a new machine is set up, one of the first accounts created should be a `localdavidbau` or `localarnab` account, and it should have sudo access.
-(Given one access via one such account, the ansible script `localadmin.yml` will set up the remaining ones.)
+Every new machine that gets set up will have their own copies of these local accounts; they will allow us to log in to fix the machines (either manually or via ansible) even if LDAP is broken.
+When a new machine is set up, one of the first accounts created should be a `localdavidbau` or `localarnab` account, and it should be given sudo access.
+(One is enough; given access via one such account, the ansible script `localadmin.yml` will set up the remaining ones.)

 The main ansible script is `main.yml` and it calls all the other ones.
 To run ansible to update a single machine such as `saitama`, log in to `baunames` as `localarnab` or `localdavidbau` and then run: